BUYING INTO A MYTH?

 Marketing Myth #2: Cutting marketing budgets is wise in a recession

-With a possible recession looming, corporate America is starting to cut back on marketing expenditures.
+With a looming trade war increasing the possibility of recession, corporate America is starting to cut back on marketing expenditures.
 But a growing body of evidence suggests that bad times are a good time to go on the offensive with your marketing – both in terms of advertising and new product launches.

 Let history be your guide